Ciell25/BirdSui-Bot/README.md

 ## Usage

-To run the BirdX Bot, use the following command in the project directory:
+To run the BirdSui Bot, use the following command in the project directory:

 ```
 node main.js